kitconcept/volto-separator-block/README.md

 ## Block Schema

-This block features an option to make the line short, for visual variety purpuses.
+This block features an option to make the line short, for visual variety purposes.
 If that is the case, the line's `width` points to the custom property `--short-line-width`, which can be set if desired.

 The `schema` can be extended by using with your own `schemaEnhancer`: